-The responsibilities of the Board of Directors relating to governance and management and financial statements of the Bank and the declarations related to those are stated below.
+The responsibilities of the Board of Directors relating to governance and management and financial statements of the Bank, and the declarations related to those are stated below.

-We declare that the information presented in this statement is true and accurate.
+We declare that to the best of our knowledge, the information presented in this Annual Report is true and accurate.

-In accordance with the principles of corporate governance, the Listing Rules of the Maldives Stock Exchange, Maldives Securities Act (2/2006) and the Companies Act of the Republic of Maldives (10/96), Maldives Banking Act (24/2010), the Securities Continuing Disclosure Obligation of Issuers (CDOI) Regulation (2019/R-1050), the Board of Directors and the management of MIB have made complete efforts to ensure that the Bank is governed and managed in a fair and transparent manner.
+In accordance with the principles of corporate governance, the Listing Rules of the Maldives Stock Exchange, Maldives Securities Act (02/2006), the Companies Act of the Republic of Maldives (10/96), Maldives Banking Act (24/2010), the Securities Continuing Disclosure Obligation of Issuers (CDOI) Regulation (2019/R-1050), the Board of Directors and the management of MIB have made complete efforts to ensure that the Bank is governed and managed in a fair and transparent manner.